 3. Lemonade Principle: Turning Surprises to Opportunities

 “When life gives you lemons, make lemonade!”
 This principle is based on the notion of flexibility and adaptability.
-It is the flexible tree that swivels with the winds that lasts longer than the rigid one.
+It is the flexible tree that swivels with the winds that last longer than the rigid one.
 You won’t achieve success most of the time.
 Failure consistently awaits you at every corner.
 Yet as an entrepreneur, it is unwise to brood over such failures and get depressed.
 Instead, you need to be forever optimistic and dash towards the doors that open, rather than lamenting on doors that have closed.

-In more concrete terms, for example, If you fail in promoting one of your products, analyze precisely where it may have gone wrong: Was it the colors?
+In more concrete terms, for example, If you fail in promoting one of your products, analyze precisely where it may have gone wrong: Was it the colours?
 The designs?
 Social media visibility?
 Be proactive at making necessary changes and you never know – that may be just the thing required to tip the scale to your favour.

 4. Crazy – Quilt Principle: Connecting with people and partners early in the game

 The human mind is a box filled with ideas that range from decent to insane, crazy to mediocre.
 This principle lets you explore all potential candidates that you can accumulate in your mind and finally choose the most viable one after careful deliberation.
 Then the idea initiates the process of quilting your business by collaborating with partners, and people who can expand your business early.
 The idea is to reach out to willing people from various fields, sew them up together, and make an effective team.
 This ensures a safer landing on the quilt of business.
 This principle points to the fact that having a team before the actual start of business is an effective strategy to pull off success or face failure together.
 The more connected you are with your partners, the easier it will be to ace the entrepreneurial journey.